-Decades of continuous implementation of computers in the area of remote supervision and control presented a good starting point for realization of an integrated digital control system.
-Since year 2004, the Institute’s subsidiary company Automation & Control Ltd. has worked intensively on the implementation of the system “VIEW Power DCS”, which made a framework for digital control and management in hydroelectric (VIEW H-Power) and thermoelectric (VIEW T-Power) power plants.
+Decades of continuous implementation of computers in the area of remote supervision and control presented a good starting point for realization of an integrated distributed control system.
+Since year 2004, the Institute’s subsidiary company Automation & Control Ltd. has worked intensively on the implementation of the system “VIEW Power DCS”, which made a framework for distributed control and management in hydroelectric (VIEW H-Power) and thermoelectric (VIEW T-Power) power plants.
 In that light, for system monitoring and control, data archiving and analysis, statistical and other data processing, and whatever is more needed, the latest and most advanced VIEW software packages were used – currently VIEW4 program package.

 DCS IN THERMOELECTRIC POWER PLANTS